Approximate Message Passing for Quantum State Tomography: Experimental QST with AMP

 Reducing the number of circuits required for QST is important for two reasons.
-First, the quantum runtime required for QST scales linearly in the number of circuits used.
-Quantum runtime is a constrained and expensive resource, and it is therefore important to be efficient in the utilization of this runtime.
-Second, from a scientific perspective, increased runtime means that we must consider the effect of drift~\cite{proctor_detecting_2020}.
+First, the QPU runtime required for QST scales linearly in the number of circuits used.
+QPU runtime is a constrained and expensive resource, and it is therefore important to be efficient in the utilization of this runtime.
+Second, from a scientific perspective, increased runtime means that there may be stronger effects from device drift~\cite{proctor_detecting_2020}.
 When performing QST, we assume that each time we run $C_{\rho_\text{target}}$, it prepares the same noisy state $\rho^*$.
-This assumption is inherently dubious due to imperfect control in the quantum computer, but it is stretched further when the timescale over which the QST data are collected is on the order of a calibration cycle, which can happen for moderately sized experiments---see Section~\ref{subsec:ibmq}.
-Over this timescale, it is possible that the components involved in the state preparation drift substantially, in which case the observable data we estimate using the circuit $C_k$ are not well identified with a unique $\rho^*$.
+This assumption is not realized in practice due to imperfect control in the quantum computer, but it is stretched further when the timescale over which the QST data are collected is on the order of a calibration cycle, which can happen for moderately sized experiments---see Section~\ref{subsec:ibmq}.
+Over this calibration cycle timescale, it is possible that the components involved in the state preparation drift substantially, in which case the observable data we estimate using all such circuits $C_k$ are not well identified with a unique $\rho^*$.
 While our AMP algorithm may indeed produce an estimate $\widehat{\rho}$, it is unclear what state is being estimated by $\widehat{\rho}$.
-Reducing the number of circuits reduces the quantum runtime, which means that the estimate $\widehat{\rho}$ corresponds to a more well-defined state $\rho^*$.
+Reducing the number of circuits reduces the QPU runtime, which means that the estimate $\widehat{\rho}$ corresponds to a more well-defined state $\rho^*$.

 In order to measure $M$ Pauli observables using fewer than $M$ circuits, we define a \emph{measurement setting} $S \in \{X,Y,Z\}^n$ as a specification for which basis to measure in on each qubit.
 If we execute a circuit with this measurement setting, then the expectation value of any observable that differs from $S$ only by replacing some of the letters in $S$ by $I$ can be obtained by marginalizing over the qubits where $I$ is measured.
 See Appendix~\ref{appen:meas-to-obs} for more details.
-The upshot is that the measurement setting $S$ enables the estimation of the expectation values of $2^n$ Pauli observables, instead of one Pauli observable as in the simple approach.
+Consequently, the measurement setting $S$ enables the estimation of the expectation values of $2^n$ Pauli observables, instead of one Pauli observable as in the simple approach.
 For instance, the circuit corresponding to the measurement setting $XY$ allows us to estimate the expectation values of $X \otimes Y$, $X \otimes I$, $I \otimes Y$, and $I \otimes I$.

 However, the number of observables is not uniquely determined by the number of measurement settings.
 Let $P_{S_1}$ be the set of Pauli observables whose expectation values we can estimate using measurement setting $S_1$, and $P_{S_2}$ be the set of Pauli observables whose expectation values we can estimate using measurement setting $S_2$.
 Clearly $P_{S_1}$ and $P_{S_2}$ are not disjoint---both contain $I^{\otimes n}$, and they may contain other observables in their intersection as well.
 Consequently, when we randomly sample $T$ measurement settings from $\{X,Y,Z\}^n$, where $1 < T < 3^n - 1$, the number of observables $M$ that we can estimate will vary.